rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_create_service_now_incident.md

 Optional:

 - `completion` (Map of String) Map must contain two fields, `id` and `name`.
 The completion id and display name.
 - `custom_fields_mapping` (String) Custom field mappings.
-Can contain liquid markup and need to be valid JSON.
+Can contain liquid markup and need to be valid JSON
 - `description` (String) The incident description
 - `priority` (Map of String) Map must contain two fields, `id` and `name`.
 The priority id and display name.
 - `task_type` (String)